JuliaPhylo/PhyloNetworks.jl/docs/src/man/installation.md

 ```@example install
 using PhyloNetworks;
 ```
-This step can also take a while, if Julia needs to pre-compile the code (after a package update for instance).
+This step can also take a while, to pre-compile the code (after a package update for instance).
 Here is a very small test for the installation of PhyloNetworks.